A Skull Train Story, Stands alone

 Yep, there was a gap between February and April.
 What happened to the Skull Train named March, everybody knows that story.

 “Woman, we, Skull Train, don’t count kills.
-The rest of the world counts the skulls we mount on stakes or hang in nets on our trains or pile high when we leave.
+The rest of the world counts the skulls we jam onto stakes or hang in nets on our trains or pile high when we leave.
 We don’t count ‘em.
 We just kill and walk away.”

 I told him, “You try me and you won’t walk far.”
 Not trash-talk.
 Just, I hope, a promise.

 By now, Fernell’s moved acrost the camp to stop in front of the stranger trash-talking me.
-I didn’t have to watch, I know he slid from step to step never blocking one of us from the enemy.
+I didn’t have to watch, I know he slid from step to step never coming between one of us and the enemy.

 But here’s Fernell.
 He can make talk-talk with the stranger.

 I stepped back to my Littles.
 Looked around the camp, all directions.

 Them strangers acrost the river have all sat down near the fire.

 Them what come from upstream, the ones who sent back Old-Man-Loggin and Dog-Breath and them boys, they’re all waiting back where that path turns upstream.